fvwmorg/fvwmorg.github.io/documentation/faq/FAQ.md

   [thanks to Erik Fortune (erik@westworld.engr.sgi.com), 6/96]

-#### I'd like to bind a key to paste/use the current selection, how can I do that?

-  You can't directly with fvwm, but there may be a solution that is more generally applicable - use the program 'xcb' available at ftp://ftp.x.org/contrib/utilities/ or from your favorite mirror.
-  It could probably be used to get the desired effect or close to it.
-This is most useful for running programs and passing the selection to them (e.g. - invoke your favorite browser with the current selection as the URL).
-To get a semi-generic paste facility to work, you'll probably need to use 'xse' (see Q3.5).
-If anyone comes up with a good example of this, please send it to the fvwm mailing list for inclusion here.

-#### Will fvwm ever support a separate colormap for each desktop?

-  Doubtful, although I'd like to see it too.
-I believe that it'd be possible to change the default colormap whenever you switch desks, which would give programs started when that desk is active that colormap, how would you deal with windows being moved across desks?

-  Plus fvwm itself needs certain colormap entries for all of its drawing (borders, menus, etc), so these colors would have to be pre-allocated in all of the colormaps, or something like that.

-  While this all *might* be technically possible, I don't feel that it's really feasible right now (too much code bloat and complexity), especially since most color hog programs (i.e. Netscape) allow you to have them install private colormaps.

-  I may explore this a little at some point in the future though.

 #### I really like the horizontal bars that appear on the title bars of sticky windows.
 Can I get those on other windows as well?

   Yes.
 For release 2.3.14 and after, put the line